Cipher-Red/Vigil/README.md

 ---

+## Legal Notice

+**Vigil is intended for ethical and legal use only.** This tool should only be used for network monitoring, security analysis, and educational purposes within the boundaries of international and local laws.
+Unauthorized use of this tool to intercept, monitor, or manipulate network traffic without explicit permission is strictly prohibited and may violate laws such as the **Computer Fraud and Abuse Act (CFAA)**, **General Data Protection Regulation (GDPR)**, and other relevant regulations.

+The developers of Vigil are not responsible for any misuse or illegal activities carried out using this tool.
+Users are solely responsible for ensuring compliance with applicable laws and obtaining proper authorization before using Vigil in any network environment.

+By using this tool, you agree to abide by all applicable legal and ethical standards and acknowledge that you bear full responsibility for any consequences resulting from its use.

+---

 ### Apache License 2.0 Summary

 The **Apache License 2.0** allows you to freely use, modify, and distribute the software, provided that you include the original copyright notice and disclaimers.
 It also provides a patent grant, protecting users from patent claims by contributors.
 For the full license text, see [LICENSE](LICENSE).